Dashuhua: Etymology

-“Da Shuhua” is the English term for the art form, literally meaning "beating tree flowers”.
+“Da Shuhua" is the English term for the art form, literally meaning "beating tree flowers".
 The blacksmiths in Nuanquan named the art as Da Shuhua because the outcome of it has a shape of the leafy tree canopy.
 When the blacksmiths throw the molten iron against the wall, the flying sparks will present a look of tree flower.

 Origins

-Da Shuhua is found in Nuanquan Township, Yuxian County, located Northwest of Beijing, which was built in the Ming dynasty (1368-1644) as a presidio for Beijing.
-Nuanquan Town, literally meaning Warm Spring Town, and the name “Nuanquan” came from the fact that there was a hot spring.
-It is an ancient town surrounded by mountains and has a reputation of “the First Ancient Town of Jiangxi（western area of Beijing）”.
-People have lived in Nuanquan since the Warring States Period(475BC-221BC).
+Da Shuhua is found in Nuanquan Township, Yuxian County, located Northwest of Beijing, which was built in the Ming dynasty (1368–1644) as a presidio for Beijing.
+Nuanquan Town, literally meaning Warm Spring Town, and the name "Nuanquan" came from the fact that there was a hot spring.
+It is an ancient town surrounded by mountains and has a reputation of "the First Ancient Town of Jiangxi (western area of Beijing)".
+People have lived in Nuanquan since the Warring States period (475BC–221 BC).
 There are 20,000 people currently live in Nuanquan, and the historical features and cultural heritages there are well-protected in the process of modernization.
-The home of Da Shuhua also known as “Hometown of Paper Cutting”.
+The home of Da Shuhua also known as "Hometown of Paper Cutting".
 Yuxian-style paper cuts combined paper cutting with theatric features and adopts woodblock watermark and Yangliuqing painting technology.
 The colorful and creative paper cuts are designed for decorating windows, which can enhance the festival atmosphere during the festival season.
-The wide variety of theatre stages in Yuxian illustrates that local folks love about Chinese theatre as well, and the theatres were built with delicate porcelain tiles and painted with exquisite fresco.
+The wide variety of theatre stages in Yuxian illustrates that local folks love about Chinese Theatre as well, and the theatres were built with delicate porcelain tiles and painted with exquisite fresco.

 In ancient times, the Lunar New Year is the busiest time of the year in Nuanquan Town.
 The rich used expensive fireworks to celebrate the festival with the sounds and sparks of explosions, while the poor could not afford it8.
 The ironmaking industry in Nuanquan was flourished grounded on the weapon manufacturing, and the blacksmiths there inspired by the flakes of heated iron when they tried to find a cheap way to celebrate the festival.
 They found that the sparks created by the collision between heated iron with the cold wall have a similar scene of fireworks.
 Later, the poor collected waste iron and gave to local blacksmiths to perform Da Shuhua as a form of reveling and attracted more and more people who could not afford to buy real fireworks came to watch.
 The three-day show usually performs in the 15th of the first lunar month, and it develops the tradition that during the Lunar New year, the rich watches fireworks and the poor watches Da Shuhua.
 At the very beginning, Da Shuhua was performed on a cold wall in Nuanquan.
-As the population of the audience getting bigger and bigger, local people built a square which is used explicitly for performing Da Shuhua and named it “Tree Flower Square”.
+As the population of the audience getting bigger and bigger, local people built a square which is used explicitly for performing Da Shuhua and named it "Tree Flower Square".
 The future of the art is uncertain because the four remaining artists are all over fifty years old.